fzi2000/Dissertation_HeartDisease/README.md

 ---

 ## Dataset
-- The dataset sourced from UCI contains clinical attributes such as:
+- The dataset sourced from Framingham dataset contains clinical attributes such as:
    - age: Age of the patient.
    - male: Gender (1 = male, 0 = female).
    - education: Level of education.